July 1 - 6, 2025

 Pianophoria!
 Faculty

 Marcia Eckert Marcia Eckert (Director), a native of Terre Haute, Indiana, is active as piano soloist and collaborative artist and has appeared in the Mostly Mozart Festival, as well as at Merkin, Alice Tully, and Weill concert halls, and London's Leighton House.
 She has been referred to as "a pianist of impressive skill and sensitivity, the sort of keyboard collaborator that every instrumentalist dreams of" (Scott Cantrell, Albany Times-Union).
 She has travelled throughout the United States presenting lecture-recitals on piano music by women composers and on the music of Charles Ives.
+She is a 2024 recipient of a New York Women Composers seed money grant and her concert will take place at Greenwich House Music School in May 2025.
 Recordings include music by Debra Kaye on the CD And So It Begins; Short Songs to the Poetry of William Blake by Nailah Nombeko, with soprano Sara Paar; Tailleferre - Musique de Chambre with violinist Ruth Ehrlich; Songs by Women with soprano Susan Gonzalez; and 20th Century Music for Recorder and Piano with Anita Randolfi.
-Ms. Eckert performs with the Eckert/Gilwood Piano Duo.
+Ms. Eckert performs with the Eckert/Gilwood Piano Duo and soprano Sara Paar.
 Previous groups have included Trio della Luna, Trio la Bella, Aurelia Piano Quartet, Albany Chamber Players, Polyhymnia, Sarasa, and Dulcinea Piano Trio.
 She has given numerous premieres, including works by Eleanor Cory, Ursula Mamlok, and Roger Zahab.
 Ms. Eckert has served on the keyboard, chamber music and theory faculty of Hunter College, where she was a 1998 recipient of the President's Award for Excellence in Teaching.
 She has been teaching piano and chamber music in the Mannes College of Music Preparatory Division since 1983.
 Her prize-winning students have been accepted to conservatories including Oberlin, Juilliard, Mannes, Thornton, and Ithaca, and summer festivals including Art of the Piano, BUTI at Tanglewood, Aspen Music Festival, Meadowmount, and Bowdoin Musical Festival.
 She is the founder and director of the summer piano intensive Pianophoria!, which began in 2004.
 Ms. Eckert holds degrees in Piano Performance from Indiana University School of Music and State University of New York at Stony Brook.
 Teachers have included Jorge Bolet, Gilbert Kalish, Claude Frank, William Masselos, Seymour Bernstein, Luis Batlle, and Lucy Greene.
 She has participated as a fellow at the Berkshire Music Center at Tanglewood and Yale School of Music Summer Chamber Music Festival and attended the Aspen and Interlochen Music Festivals.

 Deborah Gilwoord Deborah Gilwood has appeared as a soloist as well as a collaborator with numerous orchestras and ensembles, including the Long Island Philharmonic, Brooklyn Philharmonia, and Solisti New York, in venues including Lincoln Center, Merkin, Carnegie, Alice Tully, and Weill Recital Halls, as well as on concert series at colleges and universities.
 As an active chamber musician, Ms. Gilwood has performed with chamber groups such as Musical Elements, Infusion, the Alliance for American Song, the Eckert/Gilwood Piano Duo, and since 1985 with cellist Arthur Cook.
 With Mr. Cook, Ms. Gilwood has given numerous lecture recitals on the music of the Weimar Republic.
 Their recording, Censored by Hitler, the Rediscovered Masterpieces, can be heard on the Centaur label.
 The Newark Star-Ledger noted of the duo that “One marveled at their delicate yet taut reading, flawlessly paced…they gave ample demonstration of technical strength, musical intelligence, expressive power, and open ears.”
 Ms. Gilwood has participated in summer festivals at Tanglewood, Sarasota, Aspen, Siena, and Rutgers, and was a co-founder of the Blue Door Chamber Music series on Cape Cod.
 She attended Mannes College of Music, and received a B.F.A. in piano from SUNY Purchase and a M.M. from SUNY Stony Brook.
 Her principal teachers included Richard Goode, Gilbert Kalish and Lucy Greene.
 She was a Visiting Lecturer in piano at Smith College, and has taught at the University of Massachusetts Amherst, Westfield State University, and Seton Hall University in NJ.
 Ms. Gilwood is currently on the piano faculty of Mt.
 Holyoke College.
 Since 2007, she has been on the faculty of Pianophoria! in NYC.
 She lives in Amherst, MA.